TSCMC/TSCMC.github.io/areas/united-cities-of-leightonsy.md

 {%
   include infobox.html
   infoboxid="uclbox"
-  infoboxname="United Cities of Leightonsy" infoboxcontent=uclinfo
+  infoboxname="United Cities of Touyou-Leightonsy" infoboxcontent=uclinfo
 %}

-# United Cities of Leightonsy
+# United Cities of Touyou-Leightonsy

-The United Cities of Leightonsy is a federal republic formed as a union of several settlements and cities.<br>
+The United Cities of Touyou-Leightonsy is a federal republic formed as a union of several settlements and cities.<br>
 As a federal republic, the cities within its borders act almost like states in other federal republics, having vast autonomy and independence from the federal government.<br>